 Our choice of crust typically depends on our schedule that week and if we had time to prep ahead.
 We’ve tried everything from a local bakery’s gluten-free crust to a pumpkin seed crust we found in the freezer section at the grocery store.

-- Pitas: 100% whole grain pitas are a quick and easy, no-mess option when you want to make your pizzas in a pinch.
+- Pita Pizzas: Whole grain pitas are a quick and easy, no-mess option when you want to make your pizzas in a pinch.
 They’re also the PERFECT size for personal pizzas.

 - Store Bought Dough Balls: We’re lucky enough to have a Co-Op close by that sells dough balls made with 100% whole wheat flour and gluten-free crust that’s made with FfL friendly ingredients.
 If you’re looking for pre-made dough, make sure it’s made with whole ingredients.
 Check local bakeries or the freezer section for FfL friendly options.
 Look for simple ingredients such as 100% whole grain/ wheat flour, water, salt and minimal (FfL approved) oil.
-Our DIY guide on cutting out highly-processed foods further breaks down what to look for and what to avoid.
+Our Healthy Eating Made Simple: Busy Women’s Guide to Real Food will help you cut out highly-processed foods and further break down what to look for and what to avoid.

 There are TONS of toppings that complement one another really well.
 Google and Pinterest are great resources with some delicious ideas.

 For personal pizzas, you can set out an array of options, or if you want to go the extra mile, you can create a “menu” by writing out a quick list of examples for everyone to try their hand at.
 This may sound silly, but trust us, when you have 10 toppings to pick from, it can be difficult to choose what kind to make or what ingredients complement one another.